updated

 -promotion, documentation, web-design, hosting and other aspects of running an in-house performance space;

--gardening, greenhouse and hen-house work;
+-gardening, greenhouse and hen-house help;

 -helping with the creation of site-specific sound and history installations;